qouteall/imm_ptl_wiki_copy/Home.md

 ##### Will the portal impact performance?

 Yes.
-(Especially with dimension stack and scaled-view-type end portal.)
+(Especially with dimension stack.)

 You can use Sodium (but not all Sodium versions are compatible with ImmPtl, see the above).

-If it shows "Memory not enough" warning, you can [allocate more RAM to Minecraft](https://www.google.com/search?q=minecraft+allocate+more+ram).
+If it shows "Memory not enough" warning, you can [allocate more RAM to Minecraft](https://filmora.wondershare.com/game-recording/how-to-allocate-more-ram-to-minecraft.html).

 ##### Which mods are incompatible with ImmPtl?